Abyssinian Cat Characteristics (Quick Facts)

 Before getting an Abyssinian Cat, consider how much time you will be able to spend with her daily.

-The Abyssinian cat is a highly adaptable breed that adjusts well to any change and settles right in.
-Well, as long as she gets enough attention!
-This trait stays constant during the Aby’s whole life.
+Abyssinian Cat breed is a highly adaptable.
+They adjust well to any change and settles right in.
+Well, that is if she gets enough attention!
+This trait stays constant throughout their whole life.

 If properly socialized it can also get along nicely with other pets and children.
 This is a highly energetic breed that runs faster, jumps higher and is overall, in perpetual motion.

-The Abyssinian cat has a fairly long lifespan.
+The Abyssinian Cat has a long lifespan.
 It can live over 15 years with proper care.
-However, like all other purebred cats, the Abyssinian is also prone to some hereditary health problems.
+However, like all other purebred cats, the Abyssinian Cat breed is also prone to some hereditary health problems.

 These health problems can be prevented with regular vet check-up.
 Some of the diseases commonly seen in this breed include: